-Edmonton’s thirty five or so species of mosquitoes develop in standing water sites where, except for one species (Coquilletidia perturbans), all larval and pupal stages must breathe air using the undisturbed surface tension of the water.
+Edmonton’s thirty plus species of mosquitoes develop in standing water sites where, except for one species (Coquillettidia perturbans), all larval and pupal stages must breathe air using the undisturbed surface tension of the water.
 These stages cannot survive in flowing water or even choppy open water on a lake.
 Flowing water habitats are more suitable for other biting flies such as black flies.

 The reason that adult mosquitoes are relatively common in Edmonton’s river valley system is that these are harbourage areas for adult mosquitoes which cannot generally tolerate drier conditions in the less treed uplands.
 Summer flowers in the valley also provide a succession of nectar sources that sustain the mosquito’s energy requirements.

 Myth: Bats and purple martins control mosquitoes

 Like most predators, these insectivores are opportunists feeding on a wide variety of flying insects, but searching for the most energy efficient food catch they can find.
 Locally, little brown bat scats do show remains of mosquitoes, but this is usually insignificant compared to moths, mayflies and various midges that swarm over larger bodies of water.
 Purple martins also like to catch larger prey such as dragonflies.